 Pro Tip: Visit on Sunday, Tuesday or Thursday to experience Pisaq’s market with local products and foods!

-Ollantaytambo is a popular stop on any tour of the Sacred Valley but it’s also a common starting point for hiking the Inca Trail.
+Ollantaytambo is a popular stop on any tour of the Sacred Valley but it’s also a common starting point for hiking the Inca Trail to Machu Picchu.
 The terraces shown above are called the Fortress, each taller than most humans to give you a sense of scale.

 At the top of the Fortress you’ll find the Temple of the Sun, perfectly crafted from six monoliths each weighing more than 50 tons.
 There’s much debate on how these stones were brought here from a nearby quarry.
 This temple is believed to be a sort of calendar for the Incas.